rukkyme/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finding word in file read me
+counting the word read me